Bluepr-nt/CICD-Standard/README.md

 ## Proposed Solution

 Following the Agile best practices, developing with iterations.
 In this case, pipelines.
-This is a proposition of a standerdized interface, plain and simple, inspired by the CRI (*Container Runtime Interface) and other similar standards, but in this case specific to CI/CD solutions.
+This is a proposition of a standardized interface, plain and simple, inspired by the CRI (*Container Runtime Interface) and other similar standards, but in this case specific to CI/CD solutions.
 It also comes with best practices recommendations to facilitate the implementation.

 Because it's a simple and widely used markup language, this proposition uses the yaml format in a Kubernetes inspired style to define the interface.